Oregon Route 213: Route description

-Oregon Route 22 begins at Interstate 5 and travels up Market Street, Lancaster Drive and Silverton Road in Salem.
+Oregon Route 213 begins at Interstate 5 and travels up Market Street, Lancaster Drive and Silverton Road in Salem.
 It continues northeast on Silverton Road and intersects Oregon Route 214 in the town of Silverton.
 It travels north out of the town and proceeds that direction for twelve miles until it reaches Molalla.
 North of Molalla it comes to the communities of Liberal, Mulino and Carus where it continues northward as a two-lane, undivided route.
 In the vicinity of Clackamas Community College it intersects with Molalla Avenue.
 This part of the road is known alternatively as 82nd Drive, the Oregon City Bypass or the Trails End Highway.
 It heads north on a four-lane expressway through a scenic canyon on Oregon City's eastern edge for about three miles before running parallel with Interstate 205, mainly serving local traffic and local businesses.
-Here, as it heads north, it becomes Northeast and Southeast 82nd Avenue, a major five-lane traffic artery through east Portland to terminate on the grounds of Portland International Airport at an intersection with Airport way halfway between Interstate 205 and the airport terminal.
+Here, as it heads north, it becomes Northeast and Southeast 82nd Avenue, a major five-lane traffic artery through east Portland.
+Which previous terminus was on the grounds of Portland International Airport at an intersection with Airport way halfway between Interstate 205 and the airport terminal.
+After the road was transferred to Portland in April of 2022, the highway effectively ends at the city limits in the Lents neighborhood, which is SE Clatsop street.